Scott Pilgrim vs. the World: Production

-Scott Pilgrim vs. the World was an international co-production between several companies: Marc Platt Productions and Closed On Mondays Entertainment (United States), Big Talk Films (United Kingdom), and Dentsu (Japan).

 Development

-Edgar Wright and Bryan Lee O'Malley at the 2010 San Diego Comic-Con.
+Director Edgar Wright and Scott Pilgrim creator Bryan Lee O'Malley at the 2010 San Diego Comic-Con.
 In his chapter on the comic in Icons of the American Comic Book, Dave Wallace wrote that "Wright was the perfect choice to helm the Scott Pilgrim movie, given his experiences of directing British sitcom Spaced.
 Like Scott Pilgrim, the characters of Spaced viewed the world through a filter that aggregated various elements of pop culture".

 After artist Bryan Lee O'Malley completed the first volume of Scott Pilgrim, his publisher Oni Press contacted producer Marc E. Platt to propose a film adaptation.
 O'Malley originally had mixed feelings about a film adaptation, stating that he "expected them to turn it into a full-on action comedy with some actor that [he] hated", though he also "didn't even care", admitting: "I was a starving artist, and I was like, 'Please, just give me some money.'"
 Universal Studios contracted director Edgar Wright, who had just finished the 2004-released Shaun of the Dead and agreed to adapt the Scott Pilgrim comics.
 Wright had first become interested in making the film when given a pre-release copy of the first graphic novel during the Shaun of the Dead press tour, later saying that "everything that [he] found interesting about the book, and why it felt fresh and unique, was irresistible to adapt."
 In May 2005, the studio signed Michael Bacall to co-write the screenplay.

 Wright cited Mario Bava's 1968 film Danger: Diabolik (another adaptation of a comic series) as an influence on his approach to Scott Pilgrim, stating that he took an "Italian influence, a sense of completely unbridled imagination.
 They don't make any attempt to make it look realistic.
 Mario Bava's composition and staging has a real try-anything attitude."
 Other influences on the screenwriters include musical films like Beyond the Valley of the Dolls, Dig!, and particularly Phantom of the Paradise.
 The film also takes on elements of style from the graphic novels, including the use of comic book text-as-graphic (e.g. sound effect onomatopoeia), which is described by Wright and O'Malley as "merely the internal perspective of how Scott understands himself and the world".
 It has been described as both a video game and a comic book film.